-When God is real in your life you sing about Him and to Him.
+When God is the gravitational center of your life, you sing.
+You sing about Him, and to Him.
 You sing when you're in trouble.
 You sing when you get out of trouble.

-Do you sing when life is hard?
+Do you sing?
 Do you sing when you're all alone with God, like David did?
 And do you sing when you assemble with God's people?
 Remember, that's the reason David gave this psalm to the director of music, so God's people would sing it.

-I'm concerned about people who profess to know Christ but fail to sing.
+I'm concerned about people who say they know the Lord, but fail to sing His praises.
 There are three main reasons why people don't sing.
 One, they can't.
-They can't because they're not God's child.
+They can't because they don't really know Him.
 Dead men don't sing, it's as simple as that.

-Two, they have the wrong focus.
-They see only their problems rather than what God is up to in the midst of their problems.
+Two, they do know Him, but have the wrong focus.
+They see only their problems rather than what He is up to in the midst of their problems.

 Or three, they just don't feel like it.
-And because they live by their feelings rather than living by faith, they only sing when they feel like it.
+And because they live by their feelings rather than by faith, they only sing when they feel like it.

 Know this.
 David didn't feel like singing, not at first, but he did something, something intentional that made a difference.
 Did you notice that verse 9 is almost identical with verse 17?
 Only one verb is different.
 In verse 9 David says, "O my Strength, I watch for you."
 In verse 17 he says, "O my Strength, I sing praise to you."
-In verse 9, he's not singing, not yet, but he's doing something that prepares him to sing.
+In verse 9, he's not singing, not yet, but he's doing something that's preparing him to sing.

 He's watching for God.
 In Hebrew the words watch and sing are identical except for one letter.
 James Boice comments, "[This] is a way of saying, I suppose, that keeping one's eyes on God is only a stroke away from singing his praises."
-[14]
+15

-My friend, if you find it difficult to sing God's praises, may I suggest the problem could well be that you are not watching for God and therefore are not seeing God work wonders in your life?
-If you will start watching, you will start seeing (for there's plenty to see), and having seen you will start singing!
+My friend, if we find it difficult to sing God's praises, the problem could well be that we are not watching for God, and therefore we are not seeing God work wonders in our lives.
+If we will start watching, we will start seeing (for there's plenty to see), and having seen we will start singing!